aileen-byte/Team14/personal statements/Jeshmeera.md

 When designing the base implementation of the Forwarding Unit, I followed the data-forwarding strategy outlined in the textbook, represented by the diagram [here](#pipelined-cpu-diagram).
 I deliberately implemented the hazard detection and forwarding logic as separate modules to keep the design modular, easier to debug, and consistent with the structure recommended in the textbook.

 The goal of this module was to resolve data hazards without stalling by forwarding results from later pipeline stages back into the Execute stage.
 It compares the Execute-stage source registers with the destination registers in the Memory and Writeback stages and determines whether those stages will produce a result.
 Using this information, it generates the ForwardAE and ForwardBE signals to select the correct ALU operands, ensuring the pipeline continues flowing even when instructions depend on recently computed values.
+This logic significantly reduced unnecessary stalls, allowing the pipeline to maintain higher throughput while preserving correctness.

+During testing, We observed incorrect values being forwarded during dependent instruction sequences.
+By tracing signals in GTKWave across the EX, MEM, and WB stages, We identified missing forwarding conditions and refined the control logic to ensure the most recent results were always prioritised.

 Through implementing this module, I developed a deeper understanding of data dependencies in pipelines and how forwarding paths help maintain high performance without sacrificing correctness.